Silver Streak (bus)

-Silver Streak is a bus rapid transit route between Montclair and Los Angeles operated by Foothill Transit.
-Between the Montclair TransCenter and the El Monte Bus Station buses travel on the San Bernardino Freeway and between El Monte and Downtown Los Angeles they utilize the El Monte Busway.
+The Silver Streak is a bus rapid transit service between Los Angeles and Montclair, operated by Foothill Transit.
+Between Downtown Los Angeles and El Monte, buses use the El Monte Busway.
+Between El Monte and the Montclair Transit Center, buses travel on the San Bernardino Freeway.
 The service was introduced in 2007 in response to overcrowding on Foothill Transit route 480.
+It runs 24 hours a day, with hourly service in the late evening.

-LA Metro’s J Line service, which also uses the El Monte Busway, was introduced in 2009 and since 2012 both agencies have offered a reciprocal fare program allowing pass holders to ride either route between Downtown Los Angeles and El Monte.
+LA Metro's J Line service, which also uses the El Monte Busway, was introduced in 2009, and since 2012, both agencies have offered a reciprocal fare program, allowing pass holders to ride either route between Downtown Los Angeles and El Monte.

 History

 The express Silver Streak was introduced in 2007 in response to overcrowding on Line 480, Foothill's most popular line.
-The new service used higher-capacity vehicles and eliminated the many deviations and minor stops on Line 480.
+The new service used higher-capacity vehicles and eliminated the many deviations and minor stops on Route 480.
 It was designed to appeal to discretionary riders.
 The route is also referred to as Line 707.
 Silver Streak was introduced with onboard Wi-Fi on the NABI articulated buses.
+It also had all-door boarding for pass holders, although it was subsequently discontinued due to the lack of rear TAP readers when that was introduced.

-With the introduction of the Silver Streak, the 'Local Plus Service' on Lines 482, 486, 488, 492, and 494 was converted to local service only, and terminated at El Monte Bus Station; with Line 480 terminating at Westfield West Covina.
-Passengers were then asked to transfer to Silver Streak, 481 or Metro service to continue to Downtown Los Angeles.
+Ever since the introduction of the Silver Streak, the 'Local Plus Service' on routes 486, 488, 492, and 494 was converted to local service only and terminating at El Monte station; with routes 480 terminating at Westfield West Covina and 482 terminating at Puente Hills Mall (originally shortening to El Monte station until it was replaced by route 282).
+Passengers were then asked to transfer to either Silver Streak, 481 (later discontinued in Late 2017) or Metro service to Downtown Los Angeles.

 On-board Wi-Fi was discontinued in 2009 due to low usage and to cut costs.
 Ridership of the Silver Streak fell since the introduction of the Metro J (Silver) Line in 2009.

-In October 2012 the rebuilt and expanded El Monte Bus Station opened, and a joint fare program was introduced on the Silver Streak/Metro J Line.
+In October 2012 the rebuilt and expanded El Monte station opened, and a joint fare program was introduced on the Silver Streak/Metro J Line.
 This allows the same ticket to be used on either service between the bus station and Downtown LA.
+In October 2013, a Silver Streak bus driver lost consciousness and crashed into the wall of the 10 Freeway, injuring seven passengers.

-On January 23rd, a weekday-only stop at Cal Poly Pomona was added.
+On January 23, 2023, a weekday-only stop at Cal Poly Pomona was added and hours were later extended to 9 p.m. in October 2023.

 The Silver Streak uses a dedicated fleet of New Flyer Xcelsior XN60 buses, which are 60 ft in length, articulated and fueled with compressed natural gas, which produces less emissions than diesel fueled engines.
+The Silver Streak was the first US route operated by the Alexander Dennis Enviro500 EV, a double decker bus which was deployed in February 2021.